Network 10: 2024–present: Acquisition of regional affiliate stations

 On 17 December 2024, Southern Cross Austereo announced the sale of their regional television licenses in Regional QLD, Southern NSW/ACT and Regional Victoria to Network 10.
 As part of the sale, SCA will receive a share of profits from the stations for the first 5 years post-completion.
 The sale was completed on 1 March 2025.

-On 13 February 2025, Network 10 announced they are also acquiring their affiliate in Northern NSW/Gold Coast from WIN Television, which was later completed on 1 May.
+On 13 February 2025, Network 10 announced they are also acquiring their affiliate in Northern NSW/Gold Coast from WIN Television, which was later completed on 1 May 2025.
 Following the completion of both SCA and WIN acquisitions, Network 10 will directly own and operate the four main regional licenses across the eastern states of Australia, the second network after the Seven Network to do so.

 In June 2025, ahead of a revamp of its evening schedule on 30 June, Network 10 began to phase in a reimaging to make the branding of its various properties more consistent: the channel updated its logo to remove the circle, consolidated 10Play under the "10" brand to unify its linear and streaming outlets, and 10 News First, 10 Bold Drama and 10 Peach Comedy shortened their names to "10 News", "10 Drama" and "10 Comedy" respectively.

+On 10 August 2026, Network 10 will launch 10+1, a free-to-air timeshift channel which broadcasts the main Channel 10 schedule with a one-hour delay.

 Programming

 Local programs

-10's current Australian programming line-up includes Neighbours, Gogglebox Australia, Australian Survivor, I'm A Celebrity...Get Me Out of Here!, The Amazing Race Australia, MasterChef Australia, Shark Tank Australia, Bondi Rescue, Ambulance Australia, Big Brother Australia, The Traitors Australia, Talkin' 'Bout Your Gen, House Hunters Australia, Airport 24/7, The Dog House Australia, Dogs Behaving (Very) Badly, Have You Been Paying Attention?, The Cheap Seats, Thank God You're Here, Taskmaster Australia, The Inspired Unemployed (Impractical) Jokers, Deal or No Deal, Sam Pang Tonight and the AACTA Awards.
+10's current Australian programming line-up includes Gogglebox Australia, Australian Survivor, I'm A Celebrity...Get Me Out of Here!, The Amazing Race Australia, MasterChef Australia, Big Brother Australia, The Traitors Australia, Talkin' 'Bout Your Gen, House Hunters Australia, Airport 24/7, The Dog House Australia, Dogs Behaving (Very) Badly, Have You Been Paying Attention?, The Cheap Seats, Taskmaster Australia, The Inspired Unemployed (Impractical) Jokers, Deal or No Deal, Millionaire Hot Seat, Sam Pang Tonight, the ARIA Awards and the AACTA Awards.